 Staging Your House For The Holidays

-Although you’ll have less competition when selling your home during the holidays, there will also be fewer buyers out and about.
+Although you’ll have less competition when selling your home during the holidays in Reno Nevada, there will also be fewer buyers out and about.
 The good news is that these buyers are usually highly motivated.
 Still, great showings are a crucial ingredient for successful selling.
 And unless you’re a professional stager, you may not have the necessary expertise.
-This is where a good agent with staging experience can be a great asset and valuable ally.
+This is where a good Reno Nevada Real Estate Agent with staging experience can be a great asset and valuable ally.